Goo (album): Music

-Release and reception
+Release

 Goo was released by DGC Records on June 26, 1990.
 The album's front cover design was created by Raymond Pettibon, who was responsible for early covers for Black Flag.
 Instead of his original Joan Crawford sketch, Sonic Youth chose another Pettibon design: an illustration of two sunglasses-wearing British mods, based on a photograph of Maureen Hindley and David Smith, two witnesses in the Moors murders trial.
 Although Geffen pushed for a mainstream market, the label also was concerned about alienating Sonic Youth's original fan base.
 This prompted Geffen executive Mark Kates to attempt grassroots promotional tactics.
 In promoting Goo, Kates arranged for the band to visit college radio stations and music journalists weeks leading up to the album's release.

 The controversy surrounding the album's content and the exposure from the single "Kool Thing" helped Goo exceed the expectations of the group's label.
 By December 1990, Goo had sold over 200,000 copies and ultimately peaked at No. 96 on the Billboard 200—the band's highest charting album to date.
 Although it was difficult for Geffen to transition Sonic Youth over to pop radio, "Kool Thing" made it onto Buzz Bins regular rotation schedule, and became their most popular song on alternative radio, reaching No. 7 on the Billboard Modern Rock Tracks.
 The album contributed to alternative music's commercial breakthrough at the beginning of the 1990s, despite its limited radio airplay.

+Reception

 Goo received rave reviews from contemporary critics.
 In an August 1990 article, Rolling Stones David Fricke viewed the record as Sonic Youth's most accessible work to date.
 He believed Goo was a "brilliant, extended essay in refined primitivism that deftly reconciles rock's structural conventions with the band's twin passions for violent tonal elasticity and garage-punk holocaust".
 Jonathan Gold of the Los Angeles Times hailed Sonic Youth as the "Rolling Stones of noise music" and found the band's distorted guitars, danceable rhythms and catchy choruses fit for radio airplay.
 Select writer Russell Brown felt that the album "bursts with ... a sense of the unexpected" and praised it as "bitchin' good art".
 In NME, Steve Lamacq concluded that while it "might not be the hippest album, taking into account public taste for US grunge at the moment", Goo "is still a defiant alternative".